Common Questions (FAQ)

 With the exception of the waiver form, there is no restriction for someone to just come in and climb.
 But in order to climb on the ropes someone will need to have a belayer who has passed our Belay Test or you can take our “Intro to Climbing” class first and you’ll build the necessary skills to pass our Belay Check and start climbing in the gym with confidence!

 Belaying is the act of managing a rope to protect a climber.
 The “belayer” is there to control the slack in the system, catch a climber if they fall, and lower them down when they’re finished climbing.
 It’s a crucial skill, and one of the first skills we teach in our “Intro to Climbing” class.

 3. I don’t have anybody to belay for me today.
 Can a Vertical World staff member belay for me or my child?

 Vertical World has staff available to belay with advance notice with our “Rock Climbing Experience”.

 4. I want to learn how to climb but I don’t have a partner to take courses with me.
 Can I take classes on my own?

 Absolutely!
 Vertical World offers a wide range of Classes and Programs that are designed to accommodate individuals and groups.
 Courses are a great place to meet potential climbing partners!

 5. What are Vertical World’s requirements for passing the Belay Test?

-A Belay Check must be passed prior to use of any ropes or belay systems at Vertical World.
-The minimum age for the Belay Check is 14.
-The minimum requirement to take the Belay Check is one of the following:
+A top-rope Belay Check must be passed prior to use of any top-rope or auto-belay systems at Vertical World (VW).
+The minimum age for the Belay-Check is 14.
+Customers are not allowed to rehearse, practice belay techniques, or climb prior to taking the belay test.
+The minimum requirement to take the Belay-Check is one of the following:

-- Completion of a Vertical World Level I Class or other professional instruction, or
+- Completion of a Vertical World Introductory Class or other professional instruction